Sony camcorders: Sony HDR-FX1

-The Sony HDR-FX1, introduced in late 2004, was the first HDV 3 CCD camcorder to support 1080i (1440 × 1080 resolution with 4:2:0 color sampling).
+The Sony HDR-FX1, introduced in late 2004, was the first HDV 3CCD camcorder to support 1080i (1440 × 1080 resolution with 4:2:0 color sampling).
 The Sony HVR-Z1U and HVR-Z1E are the "professional" versions of this camera with additional features such as balanced XLR audio inputs, DVCAM recording, and extended DSP capabilities (i.e. cine/gamma controls).

 The HDR-FX1 includes three 1/3 in 16:9 1.12 Megapixel gross CCDs.
 Each CCD measures 1012 × 1111 pixels total, 972 × 1100 effective.
 It includes a 12× optical zoom Carl Zeiss Vario-Sonnar T* lens, a 3.5-inch LCD screen, a zoom ring, focus ring, and an iris / aperture adjustment knob.

 Cineframe

 The FX1 offers Cineframe shooting modes at 30 and 24 frames per second.
 The camera uses an interlaced image but extracts progressive images from individual fields by doubling them.
 The 30fps and 24fps do not offer the same resolution as true progressive scanning.
 The 24fps Cineframe shooting mode does not offer the same resolution, or motion cadence as true 24fps progressive scanning.